-Little information about the life of St. John of Chimchimi has been preserved, but we know that he was a great translator, philosopher, and defender of the Georgian Christian Faith.
+Little information about the life of Saint John of Chimchimeli has been preserved, but we know that he was a great translator, philosopher, and defender of the Georgian Christian Faith.

 John received his education in present-day Bulgaria, at the literary school of the famous Petritsoni (now Bachkovo) Georgian Monastery.

-One historian writes: “In his eulogy on the death of St. Demetre the King, John the Philosopher of Chimchimi brilliantly describes the glory, honor, and heroism of this holy man’s life.”
+One historian writes: “In his eulogy on the death of Saint Demetre the King, John the Philosopher of Chimchimeli brilliantly describes the glory, honor, and heroism of this holy man’s life.”

-St. John translated many exegetical compositions, including two commentaries on the Book of Ecclesiastes, one by Metrophanes of Smyrna (Metropolitan of Smyrna (857-880).
+Saint John translated many exegetical compositions, including two commentaries on the Book of Ecclesiastes, one by Metrophanes of Smyrna (Metropolitan of Smyrna (857-880).
 His Commentary on Ecclesiastes is preserved only in Georgian.) and the other by Olympiodorus of Alexandria.
 (A 6th-century deacon who wrote a series of commentaries on the books of the Bible, not to be confused with the neoplatonist philosopher also of the 6th century.)
-He also translated An Explanation of the Gospel According to St. Mark and An Explanation of the Gospel According to St. Luke, both by Blessed Theophylactus of Bulgaria.
+He also translated An Explanation of the Gospel According to Saint Mark and An Explanation of the Gospel According to Saint Luke, both by Blessed Theophylactus of Bulgaria.

-The works of our Holy Father John of Chimchimi are fundamental to the canon of Georgian theological literature.
+The works of our Holy Father John of Chimchimeli are fundamental to the canon of Georgian theological literature.

-In his work Pilgrimage, the eminent eighteenth-century historian Archbishop Timote (Gabashvili) mentions John of Chimchimi among the holy fathers portrayed in the frescoes at the Holy Cross Monastery in Jerusalem.
+In his work Pilgrimage, the eminent eighteenth-century historian Archbishop Timote (Gabashvili) mentions John of Chimchimeli among the holy fathers portrayed in the frescoes at the Holy Cross Monastery in Jerusalem.

-According to Janashvili, students at St. John’s school were instructed in philosophy and theology as well as in the Greek, Syrian, and Arabic languages.
+According to Janashvili, students at Saint John’s school were instructed in philosophy and theology as well as in the Greek, Syrian, and Arabic languages.